 John Seeley's Jazz and Saxophone Group have performed on the bandstands at Castle Park in Colchester and Priory Park, Southend, Essex.

 He also teaches specialised masterclasses and has recently started a Big Band workshop.
 For more information please see the Diary page.
-John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017 returning again in 2020.
+John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017 returning again in 2021.
+In 2020, John taught an online workshop for the Essex Easter Jazz and The Jazz Centre UK.

 He has written articles on aspects of jazz, and performs in a range of performances and recording projects with various groups and artists.
 This includes the professional jazz duo JazzDuo with guitarist David Warren, the quartet Interplay that performs Hard bop/Bebop jazz, and jazz duo Vieux Carré with guitarist Ben Fisher.